Vacation rentals in Olympia

 Secluded A-Frame *Just-Fir-Two*

-This cozy little A-frame for 2, offers seclusion amongst the trees & nature and sits on over 1 acre of land.
+This cozy little A-frame for 2, offers seclusion amongst the trees & nature & is on an acre of land.
 Perfect for relaxing after a day of outdoor activities.
 Enjoy the private hot tub, fire-pit, & watching the local deer.
 The unique cedar swing will make you feel like a kid again!
-A full-size kitchen with dishwasher and gas BBQ makes mealtime easy.
-Close to Mt Rainier, local hiking, Big Creek, & the Nisqually River.
+A full-size kitchen, dishwasher and gas BBQ make mealtime easy.
+Near Mt Rainier, local hiking, Big Creek, & the Nisqually River.
 Plan a romantic little getaway at Just-Fir-Two!

 Peaceful Private Spot In Town Nestled In Nature